+from remote sources, it appears to be significant for a number of functions and values.
+The mixture of wetland types present provides The Mailbox Trail

+Beaver Wetland sits

+alongside Taft Road

-Figure 15: The Delfrate Beaver Complex provides valuable The wildlife habitat from remote sources, it appears to be significant for a number of functions and values.
-The mixture of wetland types present provides swamp.
-Like many beaver ponds, this mixture and interspersion of different vegetation types provides ideal habitat for a wide range of wildlife species.
+Like many beaver ponds, swamp. this mixture and interspersion of different vegetation types provides ideal habitat for a wide range of wildlife species.
 Large mammals such as deer, moose and bear use this wetland for feeding.
-Amphibians such as frogs and salamanders likely find suitable soil in place, making them significant for erosion control.
-Finally, since this is a highly visible wetland, it scores significant for aesthetics.
+Amphibians such as frogs and salamanders likely find suitable